 Everyone knows they should make a doctors appointment after discovering they are pregnant, but did you know it is also recommended to go to an obstetrician before you even try to achieve pregnancy?
 This has not always been standard practice, but as more women find themselves having trouble conceiving or become pregnant to only experiences issues, it makes sense that they should check in with the state of their fertility in advance.

 Some may find this unnecessary, but you would be surprised how much a doctor can help assist you in your earlier stages.
-The information you might discover could be invaluable, and when it comes to your health and the health of your baby, you can never be too safe.
+The information you might discover from a fertility test could be invaluable, and when it comes to your health and the health of your baby, you can never be too safe.
 This article will explore why you might want to get your fertility tested before you conceive and other things to keep in mind on your way.

 Who should get their Fertility Tested?